salilab/imp_coding_tutorial/doc/mainpage.md

 from the command line with
 `python test_restraint.py`.

+(For reference, the whole file is also available [at GitHub](https://github.com/salilab/imp_coding_tutorial/tree/master/modules/foo/test/test_restraint.py)).

 # Dependencies {#depends}

 Finally we need to tell the %IMP build system which other modules and external